programic/laravel-triggers/README.md

 This package allows you to automate tasks as in migrations

 ### Installation
-This package requires PHP 8.0 and Laravel 7 or higher.
+This package requires PHP 8.1 (or higher) and Laravel 10.

 ```
 composer require programic/laravel-triggers